awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_first_project/Readme.md

 # Creating your first AWS Java web application

 ## Purpose
-You can develop an AWS Web Application that users can use to submit data to an Amazon DynamoDB table.
-In addition to using Amazon DynamoDB, this web application also uses Amazon Simple Notification Service (Amazon SNS) and AWS Elastic Beanstalk.
+You can develop a dynamic web application that users can use to submit data to an Amazon DynamoDB table.
+In addition to using Amazon DynamoDB, this web application also uses the Amazon Simple Notification Service (Amazon SNS) and AWS Elastic Beanstalk.
 This application uses the **software.amazon.awssdk.enhanced.dynamodb.DynamoDbEnhancedClient** to store data within a DynamoDB table.
 After the DynamoDB table is updated, the application uses Amazon SNS to send a text message to notify a user.
 This application also uses Spring Boot APIs to build a model, views, and a controller.

 The DynamoDB enhanced client lets you map your client-side classes to Amazon DynamoDB tables.
 To use the DynamoDB enhanced client, you define the relationship between items in a DynamoDB table and their corresponding object instances in your code.
 The DynamoDB enhanced client enables you to do the following: